mokdevel/DarcMods/DarcMissions/README.md

 ### SCR_DC_Loot
 ```
-IEntity box : (null) The container where the items are put.
+IEntity box : (set as null) The container where the items are put.
 This can be a box, vehicle or similar.
 Do not specify anything here as this will be autofilled.
 For concoy mission this will be the vehicle, for occupation this will be the first item listed in the structure.
 float itemChance : (0-1, equals to percentage) The chance of each item appearing in the box.
 array<string> items : List of items.
 This can be prefabs or an lootList.
 ```

 ### Example
 The below example shows the different ways you can define the loot.
-- "box": null : For convoys this will be automatically assigned to the vehicle.
+- "box": null : Leave as null.
+For convoys this will be automatically assigned to the vehicle.
 For missions with structures, the first structue is considered as the loot target.
 - There is a 75% chance for each of the items to appear in the box
 - Items will include a saline bag and a map.
 In addition a random rifle and a random general item is added.
 See [lootList](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions#loot-lists---dc_lootlistjson)
 ```